Mark Latham: Return to politics

-Liberal Democrats
+Liberal Democrats (2017–2018)

 In May 2017, Latham announced via his Facebook page that he would be joining the Liberal Democrats, a libertarian party.
 The Labor Party responded by placing a life ban on Latham from ever re-joining the party, after a motion was passed by the New South Wales branch of the Labor Party.
 According to Latham, he had terminated his ALP membership in March 2017 after being refused permission to address a party gathering.